Similarity of Quotient Hilbert modules in the Cowen-Douglas Class

 We now summarize the content of this paper.
-We begin our presentation in Section 2 with an overview of terminology and notation.
-In Section 3, we obtain results concerning the tensor product bundles and quotient modules.
-In Section 4, we relate the curvatures to the derivatives of (anti) holomorphic maps.
-In Section 5, we present results concerning quasi-similarity and similarity.
-We conclude in Section 6 with a discussion of some possible directions in the study of similarity.
+In Section 2, we give a self-contained presentation of the theory of Cowen-Douglas Hilbert modules in the language of reproducing kernel Hilbert modules.
+The next section is devoted to assembling materials, like a projection formula, derivatives of holomorphic maps and curvature, which we will use in the sequel, from various sources.
+Here, however, our approach will be completely new.
+In Section 4, we develop the notion of Cowen-Douglas atoms.
+In Section 5, we obtain results concerning tensor product bundles and quotient modules.
+Section 6 deals with the quasi-affinity properties of Cowen-Douglas Hilbert modules.
+In Section 7, we relate the curvatures to the derivatives of holomorphic maps and obtain some similarity classification results.
+The final section lists some open problems.